 President Johnson’s Reconstruction plan had been proceeding well by the time Congress convened in late 1865.
 But Congress refused to seat the representatives from the Southern states even though they had organized governments according to the terms of Lincoln’s or Johnson’s plan.
 Although Congress had the right to judge the qualifications of its members, this was a sweeping rejection of an entire class of representatives rather than the case-by-case evaluation assumed by the Constitution.
 When Tennessee’s Horace Maynard, who had never been anything but scrupulously loyal to the Union, was not seated, it was clear that no Southern representative would be.

-Cite This Article"Radical Republicans Reconstruction" History on the Net
+Cite This Article"Radical Republicans in the Reconstruction Era" History on the Net

 More Citation Information.